-Waiting a few seconds or pressing a pre-programmed command code will exit the program mode and enter the normal use mode.
-Sending a command will display the new volume set or input channel selected .
-Channel select up/down is cyclic.
+At power-up you see the attenuator ramping-up its audio volume in 10 steps of 2dB, reaching the volume it had before the last power-down.
+Also, it will select the last used audio input channel.
+The volume ramp-up is immediately terminated when you select a new volume or input channel.
+Sending a command will display the new volume set or input channel selected.
+Channel select up/down wraps cyclic over the available inputs.
 Pressing digit 1 to 6 selects the corresponding input channel.
-The 'mute' command both mutes and un-mutes, changing the volume disables mute.
-The 'power down' command has 2 functions: it powers down but also powers-up after a short delay.
+The 'mute' command both mutes and un-mutes.
+Changing the volume during mute directly restores the previous volume.
+The 'power down' command performs power down but also power-up when issued after a short delay.
 Power-up is also induced by input channel selection.